 Routine pruning typically runs £150-£1,000 depending on tree size and access, while full removals commonly range £500-£3,000 and emergency removals can exceed £5,000.
 You pay for risk mitigation, equipment and certified crew skills; that investment often prevents far higher repair bills – a single fallen limb can cause £5,000-£15,000 in roof and siding damage.
 Choosing targeted work rather than blanket removal gives you measurable value for money.

 Proactive tree surgery preserves asset value and cuts future expenses: regular pruning extends a tree’s productive life by decades, lowers storm-damage risk, and can reduce cooling costs from well-placed shade by about 10-25% annually.
-If you factor in avoided emergency removals, reduced insurance claims and maintained curb appeal, routine maintenance frequently pays for itself over time and stabilizes long-term ownership costs.
+If you factor in avoided emergency removals, reduced insurance claims and maintained curb appeal, routine maintenance frequently pays for itself over time and stabilises long-term ownership costs.

 Now you can stop relying on myths about tree surgery; they can harm your trees, waste your money, and endanger you.
-Trust certified arborists for assessments, prioritize proper pruning and root care, and base decisions on species-specific needs and safety standards.
+Trust certified arborists for assessments, prioritise proper pruning and root care, and base decisions on species-specific needs and safety standards.
 This approach protects your landscape and ensures long-term tree health and safety.